Cloning Python and Node.js Projects from GitHub

 [!NOTE] By default, if you are not working in a virtual environment,

-installs packages to the globalsite-packages
+pipinstalls packages to the globalsite-packagesfolder

 Installing Node.js Repository and Dependencies (Windows)

-installed on your system.
+Before starting, ensure that you have git and Node Version Manager (nvm installed on your system.
 Open your command prompt and navigate to the location where you want your local repository to be created.

 Process (Command Prompt)